Was Mary born without sin? (Immaculate Conception)

 Catholics believe that everyone is born into sin and that humanity's "Separation from God" is the result of "original sin" from Adam and Eve, our first parents.
 Catholics believe we are born into "original sin."
 Original sin and personal sin is the source of our damnation.

 Catholics believe the role of baptism is to cleanse us of original sin that began with Adam eating the apple in the garden of Eden, that caused the downfall of humankind, and introduced death into the world.
 Catholics baptize shortly after birth to wash away the original sin and to infuse the child with the grace of the Holy Spirit.
-What the Doctrine of the Immaculate Conception is saying is that in the case of Mary, this baptism was kind of moved forward to the moment of her conception.
+What the Doctrine of the Immaculate Conception is saying is that in the case of Mary, its as if baptism was moved forward to the moment of her conception.
 In this way, the original sin never affected her.

 Catholics believe that when the Archangel Gabriel said "Hail Mary, full of grace" (Lk 1:28), he was saying a lot more than "Hey Mary, how ya doin', you're cool".
 Catholics believe Gabriel was saying something about the nature of Mary, that Christians would recognize until the end of time.
 The Greek words Gabriel used were "Chaire, kecharitomene!".
 [Caire, kecaritomene!].
 So let's check out the grammar of it.
 John Pacheco says the following: